 Biological surveys were conducted within the Medford Site on November 23 and 24, 2015.
-Biological surveys consisted of walking transects in north to south directions to document biological communities and evaluate whether potential habitat for special status species has the potential to occur.
+Biological surveys consisted of walking transects in north to south directions to document biological communities and evaluate whether potential habitat for special status listed or sensitive species has the potential to occur.
 Plant and wildlife species observed within the site are described below.